HartlandRobotics/ArduinoIntroduction/_posts/2017-05-28-maze-solvingmaze.md

 * Clear out the loop function.
 * Before the loop function add the states shown as well as a variable to track them.

     > If you are familiar enough with C, you should use an enum instead of a bunch of integers.
+You may also use a switch statement instead of many if statements.
+(Make sure to use break statements.)

 <script src="https://gist.github.com/dennisburton/577409e129e4d024e52dd379a277cf00.js"></script>